castdrian/ishare/README.md

 - **formData** (optional, object):\
   Additional form data to be included in the request payload.
 It should be a dictionary of key-value pairs, where each key represents the form field name and the value represents the form field value.

+- **fileFormName** (optional, string):\
+  Optional override for the value used as in the file name field for the multipart/form-data request.

 - **responseProp** (string):\
   The property name in the response JSON that contains the uploaded file URL.
-Replace `"url"` with the actual stringified json that leads to the property returned in the response.
+Replace `"url"` with the actual json accessors that lead to the property returned in the response.

 ### Example